e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - **Write-side corollary** (from [§15.4](#154-the-interactive-c172x-demo-the-periphery-under-load)): **bundle what is written together.** The port is the atomic unit of the entire periphery — one cell, one root slot, one staged write, one device claim ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)), one trace address, one
   GUI liveness verdict ([§9.7](#97-the-gui-write-path-port-resolution-peek-staging-contract)).
+A component's **ports** are its signal endpoints — one cell, one producer.
+Its **faces** are the names those ports wear on the component's boundary: for a leaf the two coincide; for an assembly every face aliases an interior port through its boundary declarations ([§11.6](#116-paths-wiring-and-faces)) and never creates an endpoint.
+The distinction is kind-blind — wiring and the periphery address a child's faces without knowing whether it is primitive or composite.
   Data written by different external writers, or at different cadences, must not share a port: pilot commands are scalar faces under a namespace prefix, and the convenient bundle is assembled *downstream*, inside the graph, by an ordinary component (single producer, consumed together — legal